ThePansmith/thepansmith.github.io/content/proposals/neoforge-smv.md

 With Neoforge allowing users to submit PRs and backports, *the community can manage the Stable Modding Version*, while the Neoforge team can continue implementing new features and porting to the latest versions as usual.

-## Benefits
+# Benefits
+### For Mod Developers
-- Large mod developers will be able to focus on further developing their mods instead of constantly porting them to new versions.
+- Large mod developers can focus on enhancing their mods instead of constantly porting them to newer versions.
+- More modders may be encouraged to port to Neoforge (and modern Minecraft in general), knowing that the porting cycle is no longer an issue.
+- Allowing a version to mature fosters the creation of modpacks, which in turn drives the development of more mods and encourages new creators to join the modding community.
+- The process is community-driven, while still benefiting from an authoritative voice to guide the community.

+### For Players and Modpackers
+- A stable modding version means more mods will be available on a single version, rather than being scattered across multiple versions.
+- Mod developers focusing on improving their mods rather than porting them results in more feature-rich mods.
+- A stable modding version could cause older mods to return
+- A stable modding version allows for high-quality modpacks to return.
+- Feature backports exist, so players can still play with all the vanilla content
+- Vanilla players are not affected by this, as optimization mods, client-side mods, server-side mods, etc will still be updated as normal.

+### For the Neoforged Team
-- Neoforge can continue to develop new features and port to newer versions, as SMV support would largely be community-managed.
+- Neoforge can continue developing new features and porting to newer versions, as SMV support would primarily be community-managed.
-    - Some modders will still follow individual patches (e.g., optimization mods, client-side mods, and other mods targeted toward vanilla players), ensuring Neoforge will still have mod developers on newer versions of minecraft.
+- Some modders will still target individual patches (e.g., optimization mods, client-side mods, and other mods aimed at vanilla players), ensuring Neoforge continues to have testers for newer patches.
 - Mod developers would be more involved with Neoforge in order to cast their votes more accurately.
-- More modders will be willing to port to Neoforge (and modern Minecraft in general), knowing that the porting cycle is no longer an issue.
-- Modders can focus on improving the quality of their mods instead of constantly porting them, leading to higher-quality mods overall.
-- Allowing a version to mature enables the creation of modpacks, which in turn fosters the development of more mods (and more modders) to meet the needs of those modpacks.
-    - High-quality modpacks can reemerge, addressing the lack of them caused by version chasing.
-- The process is community-controlled while still having an authoritative voice to guide the community.
 - Easy to implement on Neoforge's end, requiring only a recurring vote and a blog post.

 ---

-## Questions and Answers
+# Questions and Answers

 **Q**: What about players wanting vanilla content that is not available in the current SMV? \
 **A**: Players can be directed to install the [Vanilla Backports](https://www.curseforge.com/minecraft/mc-mods/vanillabackport) mod, which backports said content to 1.21.1 (and will likely do the same for future versions).